takanory/slides/20190922pycontw/PITCHME.md

 8. PyCon Singapore 🇸🇬

 Note:
-* BTW, This year, I am challenging to talk or poster at PyCon around the world.
+* This year, I am challenging to talk or poster at PyCon around the world.
 * Taiwan is the 7th place in my PyCon tour.
-* See you again at PyCon somewhere.
+* I want to make Pythonista friends around the world.
+Please contact to me.

 ---